noelo/prometeo-docker/prometeo-auth/readme.md

 ```bash
 $ curl -L -H "Authorization: Basic dXNlcjp0ZXN0aW5n" "http://localhost:8081/spring-boot/docs/current/reference/html/boot-features-security.html"
 ```
-Which should provide the same result after following the proxy server redirect after the authentication suceeds.
+Which should provide the same result after following the proxy server redirect once the authentication suceeds.

 **NOTE**: removing or chaning the Authorization header will produce a 404 Not Found result.